Casus-B/Casus-custom-Chatfill-II/README.md

 https://www.reddit.com/r/SillyTavernAI/comments/1tb3d78/chatfill_v2_now_with_revolutionary_switches/

 I must also acknowledge FR-1-Plan, Purachina, and Geechin, among countless others, whose presets and commentary have inspired me in my obsessive quest to craft my own presets.
+I must also thank Prolix-OC, for creating and maintaining the [best AI-RP front end](https://github.com/prolix-oc/Lumiverse).

 And an **EXTRA HUGE thanks** to [dystoria](#83-update-aug-1-2026), who has shared [tons of insight](https://rentry.org/dystoria-chatfill).